gordian-engine/gcosmos/README.md

 ./gcosmos q bank balance $VAL_ADDR stake
 ```

-### Shutdown

-Shutdown the testnet by pressing Ctrl+C in the first terminal.

 ### Transaction Testing

 Send `100stake` from the first validator to a new account.